dan591/dan591/README.md

-Hi, I am Daniel Kyere- 👋 Hi, I’m @dan591
+Hi, I am Daniel Kyere- 👋

 I am interested in pursing higher education in transportation engineering. with a focus on applying AI and deep learning models to dynamic traffic assignment, rail scheduling, and transportation planning.

-Currently, I am taking online courses on how to apply and deploy OpenCV to solve transportation problems. - 🌱 I’m currently learning ...
+Currently, I am taking online courses on how to apply and deploy OpenCV to solve transportation problems. - 🌱

 I am looking to collaborate on developing open-source systems that help cities build multimodal transportation systems that are equitable and sustainable- 💞️

-You can reach me either by phone call, or email- 📫 How to reach me ...
+You can reach me either on phone, or by email- 📫
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...